snhoang/Short/README.md

-Well-formed – For this assignment, we will define output to be “well-formed” if it satisfies one of the following requirements:
+Well-formed – we will define output to be “well-formed” if it satisfies one of the following requirements:

 Contains three, two, or one base-ten symbols[1] and nothing else Meets the first requirement and begins with the minus sign‘-’